TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW02.md

   ### challenges
-figure out where DHCP is located from my router and from chrome developer shell.
+figure out where DHCP is located from my router and from chrome developer shell. but eventually i found it my router after log in (moden.kpn)

 ### Source